mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 ---

 The run **started hot** (for me) and stayed pretty much at that rhythm for the balance of the next 45 minutes.
 First real _"brick session"_ in forever and was not as terrible as I remember.
+Flat to false-flat route south on _The Goose_ to the halfway point of _Harbour Road_.
+Weather was sunny with a cool breeze.

 <!---->
 ## SATURDAY APR 16 ☁️